live2pro/Predictive_Maintenance_Modelling/README.md

   + With the given time-series data, generate simulated data using the ["block bootstrap"](http://mapageweb.umontreal.ca/goncals/documents/Goncalves-Politis-2011.pdf) method.

-  + Post simulated data to Google Cloud Function end point
+  + Post simulated data to Google Cloud Function end points

 + A set of Google Cloud Function to do the following: (In Progress)